shyam2K21/Melanoma-Classification/README.md

 ## Results

-With the current hyperparametrization, the models performed as the followings:
+With the current hyperparametrization, the model performed as the followings:

 | Base Models    | Loss   | Accuracy |
 | -------------- | ------ | -------- |